jostylr/bohmian-mechanics/manuscript/derivations.md

 This is the derivation Bohm used.

-## Square-root of the wavefunction.
+## Square-root of the Tangent Space